 Accelerator for America is a non-profit organization (501(c)(3) supported by organizations and individuals who want to take action to make people’s lives better.

 Everything the Accelerator does is about linking people with fulfilling work and helping provide ladders of opportunity to the middle class or beyond.
 Fulfilling work allows someone to cure the ills of unemployment and underemployment — the struggle to afford housing, health and education.
 And it provides pride and self-respect.

 Fulfilling work also provides stability and the opportunity to save for retirement, post-secondary education, and pathways to create wealth through investing.

 Instead of another think tank or policy journal churning out white papers, Accelerator for America will focus on taking action and making a real difference in people’s lives.
 We will form partnerships within the public, private and non-profit sectors; we will draw the public spotlight to promising initiatives; and we will provide additional funding to bring the projects that demonstrate the most promise to be implemented on a larger scale.

-Accelerator for America’s Advisory Council, led by Los Angeles Mayor Eric Garcetti, is comprised of leaders from local government, technology, investing, labor and the non-profit sector who know how to create jobs and bring ideas to scale, and have insight about the future of work and our nation’s economy.
-They will each identify potential initiatives and participate in selecting the initiatives the Accelerator will ultimately support.
+Accelerator for America’s Advisory Council comprises leaders from local government, technology, investing, labor and the non-profit sector who know how to create jobs and bring ideas to scale, and have insight about the future of work and our nation’s economy.
+They each identify potential initiatives and participate in selecting the initiatives the Accelerator will ultimately support.
 Where appropriate, the members of the Advisory Council may share their expertise and networks with selected civic entrepreneurs.